stafli-org/stafli.log.rsyslog/README.md

 Type `make` in the terminal to discover all the possible commands.

 ## Credits
-Stafli Base System
+Stafli Rsyslog Log Server
 Copyright (C) 2016-2017 Stafli
 Luís Pedro Algarvio
-This project is part of the Stafli Application Stack.
+This file is part of the Stafli Application Stack.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by